AdamQinwt/package-delivery/README.md

 ## Models And Detailed Results
 &nbsp;&nbsp;We constructed our graph into \*.pkl model.
 Our strategies(\*.txt format) for each problem are also available. <br>
 [models](http://resources.dbgns.com/package-delivery/models). [results](http://resources.dbgns.com/package-delivery/results).

-**WARNING: This process may involve multiprocessing.
-Pay attention to your computational resources, as the process may be pretty slow and computational intensive**

 ## Authors
 JunjieWang, Yikai Yan, Wentao Qin